yuwa619/month-one-assessment/terraform-assessment/README.md

 ```

 Type `yes` when prompted.
 Deployment takes about 3–5 minutes.
-Take a screenshot when it completes showing `Apply complete!`.

 After apply, note the outputs printed to your terminal:
 - `alb_dns_name` — paste this in a browser to reach the web app